Taser: Canada

-As with the UK and Ireland, only members of law enforcement are allowed to own a taser legally.
-However, according to an article by The Globe and Mail, many Canadians illegally purchase tasers from the US, where they are legal.
+Conducted energy weapons are classed as "prohibited weapons", making them illegal for civilian ownership.
+In police services CEWs are very common, with most front-line officers having a Taser as a standard issue weapon.

 China

-Under the Law of the People's Republic of China on the Control of Firearms and Public Security Punishment Law, tasers are prohibited for civilian ownership in China without an application for a state licence.
-A weapons permit is required to purchase and own a taser.
+Under the Law of the People's Republic of China on the Control of Firearms and Public Security Punishment Law, Tasers are prohibited for civilian ownership in China without an application for a state licence.
+A weapons permit is required to purchase and own a Taser.

 Germany

-Since April 2008, tasers can be legally purchased by persons 18 and older, but can only be carried by persons with a firearm carry permit (Waffenschein), which is only issued under very restricted conditions.
+Since April 2008, Tasers can be legally purchased by persons 18 and older, but can only be carried by persons with a firearm carry permit (Waffenschein), which is only issued under very restricted conditions.

-In 2001, Germany approved a pilot project allowing individual states to issue tasers to their SEK teams (police tactical units); by 2018, 13 out of 16 states had done so.
-A number of states have also provided a limited number of tasers to their general police forces.
-Some states, such as Berlin, have use of force guidelines that only permit taser use where firearm use would also be justified.
+In 2001, Germany approved a pilot project allowing individual states to issue Tasers to their SEK teams (police tactical units); by 2018, 13 out of 16 states had done so.
+A number of states have also provided a limited number of Tasers to their general police forces.
+Some states, such as Berlin, have use of force guidelines that only permit Taser use where firearm use would also be justified.

-Under current law, the Federal Police is not authorized to use tasers.

-The Bundeswehr (German armed forces) does not issue tasers nor are they used in training.
+The Bundeswehr (German armed forces) does not issue Tasers nor are they used in training.

 Ireland

-Under the Firearms Act of 1925, tasers, pepper spray and stun guns are illegal to possess or purchase in Ireland, even with a valid firearms certificate.
+Under the Firearms Act of 1925, Tasers, pepper spray and stun guns are illegal to possess or purchase in Ireland, even with a valid firearms certificate.

+Italy

+In Italy, Tasers are subject to strict regulation because they ae legally classified as weapons.
+Under Law No. 110 of 18 April 1975 (Supplementary provisions on the control of weapons, ammunition and explosives), Article 4 lists the Taser among weapons and objects capable of causing injury that may not be carried outside one's residence without official authorization.

 Jamaica

 Tasers are legal for civilians to own, provided they possess a valid permit under the Customs Act.
-Currently, Police in Jamaica do not have access to tasers, but in February 2021 Corporal James Rohan, Chairman of the Police Federation, requested access to non-lethal weaponry in order to deal more effectively with encounters with mentally ill individuals.
+Currently, police in Jamaica do not have access to Tasers, but in February 2021, Corporal James Rohan, Chairman of the Police Federation, requested access to non-lethal weaponry in order to deal more effectively with encounters with mentally ill individuals.

 Japan

-Under the Swords and Firearms Control Law, import, carrying, purchase and use of stun guns or tasers is currently completely prohibited in Japan.
+Under the Firearm and Sword Possession Control Law, import, carrying, purchase of conducted energy weapons is prohibited in Japan.
+The legality of stun guns is unclear.

+Poland

+Any electroshock weapon, including stun guns and Tasers, with amperage under 10 mA can be purchased by anyone over the age of 18 without permit or background checks.
+As most Tasers fulfil those criteria, they are widely available in self-defence stores.

 Russia

-Stun guns and tasers are made in Russia can be purchased for self-defense without special permission, however, under the Federal Law No. 150 "On Weapons" of the Russian Federation it's illegal to import and subsequent sale of any foreign stun devices or tasers into the country.
+Stun guns and Tasers made in Russia can be purchased for self-defense without special permission, however, under the Federal Law No. 150 "On Weapons" of the Russian Federation it's illegal to import and subsequent sale of any foreign stun devices or Tasers into the country.
 The ban has been in place since the first version of the law was approved in 1996.